Transformer: Cooling

 Cutaway view of liquid-immersed transformer.
-The conservator (reservoir) at top provides liquid-to-atmosphere isolation as coolant level and temperature changes.
+The conservator (reservoir), at top, provides liquid-to-atmosphere isolation as coolant level and temperature change.
 The walls and fins provide required heat dissipation.

 It is a rule of thumb that the life expectancy of electrical insulation is halved for about every 7 °C to 10 °C increase in operating temperature (an instance of the application of the Arrhenius equation).

 Small dry-type and liquid-immersed transformers are often self-cooled by natural convection and radiation heat dissipation.
 As power ratings increase, transformers are often cooled by forced-air cooling, forced-oil cooling, water-cooling, or combinations of these.
 Large transformers are filled with transformer oil that both cools and insulates the windings.
 Transformer oil is often a highly refined mineral oil that cools the windings and insulation by circulating within the transformer tank.
 The mineral oil and paper insulation system has been extensively studied and used for more than 100 years.
 It is estimated that 50% of power transformers will survive 50 years of use, that the average age of failure of power transformers is about 10 to 15 years, and that about 30% of power transformer failures are due to insulation and overloading failures.
 Prolonged operation at elevated temperature degrades insulating properties of winding insulation and dielectric coolant, which not only shortens transformer life but can ultimately lead to catastrophic transformer failure.
-With a great body of empirical study as a guide, transformer oil testing including dissolved gas analysis provides valuable maintenance information.
+With a great body of empirical study as a guide, transformer oil testing, including dissolved gas analysis, provides valuable maintenance information.